md5sam/Falcon2Fastg/README.md

 Run it in the same directory as a Falcon assembly.
 It needs the following input files:

-* formatted_preads4falcon.fasta in SINGLE LINE fasta form (multi line preads4falcon.fasta is available in output directory of FALCON.
+* formatted_preads4falcon.fasta in SINGLE LINE fasta form (multi line preads4falcon.fasta is available in output directory of Falcon.
 This needs to be converted)

-* sg_edges_list (available from output dir of FALCON)
+* sg_edges_list (available from output dir of Falcon)

 ### Dependencies :